Air Alps: First acquisition and refocus on Italy

 In 2002, former Alitalia and Alpi Eagles executive Dr. Aldo Bevilaqua was appointed as new CEO.
 A new strategy was established with a focus on Italy in general and South Tyrol in particular.
-A base was opened in Bozen with flights to Cagliari, Olbia, Napoli and Lamezia Terme in cooperation with Alitalia.
-In the summer of 2002, Air Alps began codesharing with Austrian Airlines on the route Vienna–Banja Luka and opened new routes from Vienna to München, Siena and Olbia as well as from Rome to Stuttgart and Bern.
+A base was opened in Bozen with flights to Cagliari, Olbia, Naples and Lamezia Terme in cooperation with Alitalia.
+In the summer of 2002, Air Alps began codesharing with Austrian Airlines on the route Vienna–Banja Luka and opened new routes from Vienna to Munich, Siena and Olbia as well as from Rome to Stuttgart and Bern.
 By acquiring a sixth Dornier 328 the company was able to continue its network expansion and open routes from Parma to Rome and Olbia.
 In 2002, Air Alps was operating two Dornier 328 from Innsbruck, two from Salzburg, one from Linz and one from Bozen.

 In 2003, the airline once again introduced new uniforms and acquired a seventh Dornier 328 (OE-LKG) to further expand its network.
 A new base was established in Bern, and flights began to Amsterdam as well as Elba, followed by additional routes from Zürich to Elba, from Stuttgart to Bologna and Lamezia Terme, from Bozen to Lamezia Terme, and from Bozen to Tortolì via Rome.
 Plans were made to acquire five more Dornier 328–110, including two from the defunct Minerva Airlines.
 At the same time, Air Alps ended its cooperation with City Air on the route Berlin-Tegel–Linz–Salzburg.

 The airline's capital was increased again in 2003 by €16 million, and in 2004 flights began from Bozen to Munich in cooperation with Lufthansa.
 A new base in Brescia was planned, while flights from Bologna to Lamezia Terme were terminated.

 By 2004, the airline carried 400,000 passengers annually, up from 190,000 in 2001, 180,000 in 2000 and 72,000 in 1999.

 Second acquisition and merger with Welcome Air

 On 4 June 2009, settlement proceedings over Air Alps began in the regional court of Innsbruck.
 In December that year the airline was taken over by Welcome Air which acquired 76% of the company.
 The remaining shares were kept by the South Tyrolean consortium, the Trentino-Alto Adige/Südtirol region and Südtiroler Transportstrukturen AG (STA).

 Due to financial problems, Air Alps ceased all flight operations on 13 January 2012 until further notice.
 Welcome Air relocated the entire Air Alps fleet to Innsbruck.
 On 1 February, flights resumed from Bozen to Rome.
-Shortly thereafter, the route was once again cancelled and Air Alps began exclusively operating charter flights.
+Shortly thereafter, the route was once again cancelled and Air Alps began exclusively operating charter flights until November.

 In June 2013, the airline ceased all flight operations again., and on 20 August 2013, its owners decided to liquidate the company following an unsuccessful search for new investors.
 All employees were dismissed by October 2013.